New organisation ~ Growing site ~ Relevant support ideas and links welcome.

 Jane became vegan in Veganuary 2018, after 30 yrs as a vegetarian but wishes she had moved earlier.

-Jane gives talks to encourage people to think about the planet & animals and attends festivals to spread the word.
+Jane gives talks and attends festivals to encourage people to think about the planet & animals.

-Jane, her husband & his daughter have rescue dogs, cats, pigs & hens.
+Jane, her husband & his daughter have rescue dogs, cats, pigs & chickens.